 Should you care about how much to eat in a cheat meal?

 The answer from my analysis is, No!

-Well, a lot of nutritionists and fitness coaches would also limit you to eat only a particular amount of food and calculate your calories for this too.
+Well a lot of nutritionists and fitness coaches would also limit you to eat only a particular amount of food and calculate your calories for this too.
 I don’t support this theory at all.

-Firstly, I don’t believe in the concept of calorie counting and eating by the grams.
-Second, when you have already chosen the frequency of cheating to be just one meal a week, then why are you worried about how much you would eat.
+When you have already chosen the frequency of cheating to be just one meal a week, then why are you worried about how much you would eat.
 This is simply because of the question, how much can you really eat in a cheat meal?

 Well, bingeing and eating junk also has a limit based on your hunger and satiation levels.
 If you gobble up more than you can need, and overfill yourself, automatically, you won’t be very hungry for the next meal, and may even skip a meal, which I have seen a lot of people do when they eat tons of food in a go.

 Your body has a set point or homeostasis to maintain.
 You simply cannot overeat in just one meal a week.
-But this may be an issue with a cheat day, where you plan to have multiple meals outside, being a sportsman in an offseason.
+But this may be an issue with a cheat day, where you plan to have multiple meals outside, being a sportsmen in an offseason.
 But that’s more to do with health, which we will discuss a bit later.

 WHY SOME ATHLETES NEVER CHEAT?